Nonprofit Resources

 - A donor may attach a condition or restriction to a gift with which your organization is unwilling or unable to comply.

-- A donor may wish to contribute property that will require significant operating cost, storage cost, or maintenance expense to hold until it can be sold.
+- A donor may wish to contribute property that will require substantial operating costs, storage costs, or maintenance expenses to hold until it can be sold.

-- A donor may wish for your organization to retain a gift for an extended period of time for reasons that are unrelated to your mission.
+- A donor may wish for your organization to retain a gift for an extended period for reasons that are unrelated and perhaps detrimental to your mission.

-- The deed to property that is subject to environmental contamination.
+- A gift of property that is subject to environmental contamination.

 - Gifts that would link your organization to a person or group that would cause your organization embarrassment.

-For these reasons, requiring that one or more designated officers review and formally accept certain gifts will ensure that your organization has the opportunity to carefully consider the impact of the gift on your organization before accepting it.
+For these reasons, requiring that one or more designated officers review and formally accept certain gifts will ensure that your organization has the opportunity to carefully consider the gift’s impact before accepting it.
 However, merely appointing such an officer is only part of the equation.
-Both your donors and your staff should be informed of the requirement for gifts to be formally accepted to ensure that expectations are set and the policy is observed.
+Both your donors and your staff should be informed of the requirement that gifts be formally accepted to ensure expectations are set and the policy is observed.

-If an organization plans to accept various types of planned gifts, the gift acceptance policy should clearly state which types of planned gifts will be accepted and the parameters under which they will be accepted.
+If your organization plans to accept various types of planned gifts, your gift acceptance policy should clearly state which types will be accepted and the parameters under which they will be accepted.

-For example, if the organization issues charitable gift annuities, the gift acceptance policy should state:
+For example, if your organization issues charitable gift annuities, the gift acceptance policy should state:

-- In which states the donor may reside before the charity will issue the gift annuity, and
+- In which states the donor may reside before the charity will issue the gift annuity

 In the case of a charitable remainder trust or charitable lead trust, the gift acceptance policy should state:

-- Whether the exempt organization will serve as trustee,
+- Whether your organization will serve as trustee

-- The minimum remainder interest or lead interest fraction upon which the organization is willing to so serve,
+- The minimum remainder interest or lead interest fraction upon which your organization is willing to so serve

-- Who is responsible for payment for the drafting of the trust agreement, and
+- Who is responsible for paying for the drafting of the trust agreement

 Similar provisions should be incorporated for gifts of life insurance, bargain sales, conservation easements, and gifts of remainder interests in a personal residence, farm, or ranch.